sfrechette/nhlplaybyplay-node/README.md

 Play by Play for game 2016020031 -> http://live.nhl.com/GameData/20162017/2016020031/PlayByPlay.json

-*Note: Play by Play data only available from the 2011-2012 NHL Season and beyond...*
+*Note: Schedule and Play by Play data only available from the 2011-2012 NHL Season and onward…*

 ## Installation
-Install the dependencies with the followig command:
+Install the dependencies with the following command:
 ```
 npm install
 ```